OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 This sensor used a multi-points calibration (16 points with 4 temperatures and 4 DO concentrations).
 In this procedure, the DO reference standards are produced by saturing the primary mixtures with DO concentrations of approximately 4%, 10%, 17% and 25% respectively (certified by the National Metrology Institute of Japan).

-The DO concentration is calculated from the Uchida et al. (2010) equation with 9 calibration coefficients.
+The DO concentration is calculated from the [@Ushida2010] equation with 9 calibration coefficients.
 A second equation is used to take into account the pressure effect (linear equation with one calibration coefficient).
 Finally, the salinity-compensated DO concentration is calculated by multiplying the factor of the effect of salt on the oxygen solubility [@BensonKrause1984] and [@GarciaGordon1992].
 This is similar to procedures used on other optodes.